The Who, What, Where, When and Sometimes, Why.

 • Breast cancer recurrence (a return of breast cancer)

-• Dying from breast cancer
+• Death from breast cancer

 When should radiation therapy after a mastectomy for early breast cancer be considered?